 At AE Faulks, we take working at height safety very seriously, which is why all our plant operations are risk assessed and suitable control measures are put in place, such as hi-visibility handrails and anti-slip steps for safe access and egress from the cabs and for machine maintenance.

 If you need plant hire in Derby, Leicester, Lincolnshire, Northamptonshire or other parts of the West and East Midlands, contact us today.
-We offer an extensive range including tracked excavators and mini digger hire in Nottingham.
+We offer an extensive range including tracked excavators and road sweeper hire in Nottingham.